Home / Recalls / Audi

 SEAT BELTS:PRETENSIONER

-Volkswagen Group of America, Inc. (Volkswagen) is recalling certain 2022 Audi S3 and A3 sedans.
-The retention force of the seat belt tensioner on the driver and front passenger seats may be inadequate to properly restrain the occupants during a crash.
+Volkswagen Group of America, Inc. (Audi) is recalling certain 2025 Q5, Q5 Sportback, SQ5, and SQ5 Sportback vehicles.
+The driver and front passenger seat belts may have been manufactured incorrectly, and fail to properly restrain occupants during a crash.

 Risk: Improperly restrained occupants have an increased risk of injury during a crash.